flokoe/bash-hackers-wiki/docs/syntax/pe.md

     "${someCmd[@]-"$someOtherCmd" arg2 "${otherArgs[@]}"}" arg5

-This final line is perhaps not the most obvious, but I\'ve run into cases were this type of logic can be desirable and realistic.
+This final line is perhaps not the most obvious, but I've run into cases were this type of logic can be desirable and realistic.
 We can deduce what was intended: